ThomasMertes/seed7/src/read_me.txt

                         with drive letters must raise
                         RANGE_ERROR.

+  SEARCH_PATH_DELIMITER: The paths in the PATH environment
+                         variable are separated with this
+                         character.
+Linux/Unix/BSD use ':' and
+                         Windows uses ';'.

   EMULATE_ROOT_CWD: Defined in config.h, when the operating
                     system uses drive letters and reading the directory "/" must return a list of available drives.

+  REDIRECT_FILDES_1: Shell parameter to redirect to the file
+                     descriptor 1.
+Under Linux/Unix/BSD and
+                     Windows this is ">".
+The file to which the standard output should be redirected must
+                     be appended.
+E.g.: >myFile.

+  REDIRECT_FILDES_2: Shell parameter to redirect to the file
+                     descriptor 2.
+Under Linux/Unix/BSD and
+                     Windows this is "2>".
+The file to which the error output should be redirected must be appended.
+E.g.: 2>myFile.

+  NULL_DEVICE: Name of the NULL device.
+               Under Linux/Unix/BSD this is "/dev/null".
+               Under Windows this is "NUL:".

   ESCAPE_SHELL_COMMANDS: Depending on the shell/os the C
                          functions system() and popen() need